bonitasoft/bonita-doc/md/themes.md

 ### Migrating from version 7.9.1 - 7.9.X

-In these versions, the provided themes were using font-awesome.
+In these versions, the provided themes were embedding font-awesome.
 The library was removed in favor of adding the webfonts directly in the pages.
 If you were using a provided theme and any font-awesome icon, either :
 * create a custom theme out of the provided theme and add the font-awesome library (as explained in the 7.9 version of this page)
 * add the font-awesome webfonts to your page